 Before you buy the brand-new project house:

 – Verkoopbrochure: this is the sales brochure.
 You can see how things will look like in the future.
-But changes can be made still.
+But changes can still be made.

 – Technische omschrijving: technical description.
 In this document you will read how the house will be delivered, what is included and what not.